uzairafridi00/machine-learning/python_for_data_science_mentorship_program/07_machine_learning/README.md

    - Normalize the data.
    - Data Aggregation = combining two or more variables/features/columns to make a new variable/feature/column.
    - Data Generalization = specific to general, make bins from age column.
+   - Higher level concepts.
 4. `Data Reduction`
    - We have 50 features and predicting 1 feature.
 More features = More dimensions = More Computation.
    - Take out those features which are not important for output feature.
    - Dimensionality Reduction, PCA analysis, Multivariate analysis.
-   - Numerosity Reduction, changing categorical variable to numeric variable (binary).
+   - Numerousity Reduction, changing categorical variable to numeric variable (binary).
 This technique is also called data encoding technique.
    - Data Compression.
 5. `Data Discretization`
    - Numeric data convert to Nominal data (categorical).
    - Binning method is used here.
+   - Clusters.